muayyat/Receipt-Manager-App/README.md

 - **Data Visualization**: Users can visualize their expenses through interactive pie charts and graphs, helping them understand their financial situation at a glance.

-- **Budget Setting**: Users can set and manage budgets for different expense categories, with alerts for budget limits to promote better financial management.(In progress)
+- **Budget Setting**: Users can set and manage budgets for different expense categories, with alerts for budget limits to promote better financial management.

-- **Custom Categories**: The app supports custom expense categories, enabling users to tailor their tracking to their specific needs.(In progress)
+- **Custom Categories**: The app supports custom expense categories, enabling users to tailor their tracking to their specific needs.

 - **Data Export**: Users can export their receipt data to CSV format for easy sharing and analysis outside of the app.(In progress)